Google Site Kit Dropped My PageSpeed by 40 Points. Here's What I Did.

 Multisite support Added March 2026 Yes (drag-and-drop)

-Clickport tracks scroll depth, outbound links, file downloads, form submissions, 404 errors, internal search terms, and copy detection automatically.
-It has goal tracking with revenue attribution, cross-filtering, annotations, a world map, and CSV/PDF exports.
-It works on WordPress, Shopify, Next.js, static sites, anything with HTML.
+Clickport tracks scroll depth, outbound links, file downloads, form submissions, 404 errors, internal search terms, and copy detection on its own.
+It does goal tracking with revenue attribution, cross-filtering, annotations, a world map, and CSV and PDF exports.
+It runs on WordPress, Shopify, Next.js, static sites, anything that serves HTML.

-The installation is one line of code in your theme header.
-Data appears in real-time within seconds.
+Installing it is one line of code in your theme header.
+Data shows up in real-time within seconds.
 No Google account to connect.
-No OAuth tokens that expire.
-No "Gathering data" screen that lasts forever.
-No conflicts with your caching plugin, your security plugin, or your page builder.
+No OAuth tokens that expire on you.
+No "Gathering data" screen that drags on for two days.
+No fights with your caching plugin, your security plugin, or your page builder.

 Start your free 30-day trial.
 One script tag.
 Real-time data in 60 seconds.
 No plugin, no cookies, no consent banner.